 Viterbo Lazio, Italy Travel Guide

-TIM, Vodafone, and WindTre are the main mobile providers in Italy.
+TIM, Vodafone, and WindTre are the primary cell phone providers throughout Italy.
 Buy SIM cards at their official stores or authorized resellers, requiring your passport.

 Wi-Fi is common in hotels, B&Bs, and many restaurants and cafes throughout Viterbo.
 Public Wi-Fi hotspots may be available in some city squares.